Post-processing fieldmatched frames

 The hotkey to start a custom list is e by default, and the hotkey to end the range and save it to the list is c.
 You can set a range “backwards” (press e on the last frame and then press c on the first frame).

 Steps 1-3 take a fair amount of time, but we can skip them.
-When you’ve used wibbly to make a list of wobbly projects, you can do steps 1-3 on the first one and then immediately navigate to the rest of the projects and use Project > Import from project to copy the information over (you’ll want to do this before you have set any specific frame ranges).
+When you’ve used wibbly to make a list of wobbly projects, you can do steps 1-3 on the first one and then immediately navigate to the rest of the projects and use Project > Import from project to copy the information over (but make sure you remove any frame ranges you have set first, as it copies those over too).
 Or, since the project files are in plaintext, you can use a text editor to copy the relevant information and transfer it to new project files.
 Do this at your own risk, since a mispaste will corrupt the project file.

 ¹Note: Vinverse is not an adequate solution for crossfades where the fields in one part of the fade are not properly matched, like so: